WannaCry ransomware: The costs and the aftermath

 Furthermore, by the time some organizations shift from legacy software to newer systems, the modern technology is out-of-date because it can take years for vendors and organizations to meet specific regulations and agreements .

 Although the U.S. government mostly evaded WannaCry, it currently uses technology that is at least decades old.
 And while $20 billion is spent on upgrading legacy technology, over $60 billion is spent on maintaining it.
-In fact, programmers are sometimes paid more by various government agencies to learn legacy computer languages just so they can keep the outdated systems running; all of which demonstrates the difficulty large organizations face to update their technology .
+In fact, programmers are sometimes paid more by various government agencies to learn legacy computer languages just so they can keep the outdated systems running; all of which demonstrate the difficulty large organizations face to update their technology .

 Part Two of WannaCry